 The idea is also to go beyond what you’re used to seeing and be.
 And that is only possible through a long time trip and being disconnected from your daily life.

 So I decided to start the project ‘I AM A BACKPACKER’.
 It took me months to know exactly what I would like to do.
 The idea is to create a unique story of backpackers in Australia thanks to the stories of each and every traveller I will meet on my way.
 This road trip is exactly why you come back as a different person compared to you when you were up to leave.

 Let’s be tempted by the adventure and a part of the unknown …

 After two years working on the project I jump into an other challenge about this project.
 I really wanted people to see my work and read stories but directly in the street.
 So I decided to create a street gallery for backpackers in the different streets of the City of Melbourne.
 Watch the video below to know more.

-Today, 6 years after I started the project, I visited 9 countries in South America, Asia and North America, and of course Australia.
-I have met so many backpackers who shared their stories with me.
+I visited more than 15 countries in South America, Asia, Europe, North America and Oceania.
+I have met countless backpackers who shared their stories with me.
 And as traveling is now in my blood, I will continue as far as I can go and will continue to share on this blog my itineraries with tips and stories from other backpackers.